mageni/.github/profile/README.md

 > it regardless of what the developers said about it—in the license or elsewhere, whether that license be the GNU GPL or any other free software license.**
 > Source: <a href="https://www.gnu.org/licenses/gpl-faq.en.html#GPLFairUse">https://www.gnu.org/licenses/gpl-faq.en.html#GPLFairUse</a>

-According to the GPL and the Supreme Court, you can exercise your fair use rights to sell copies of the software.
+According to the GPL and the Supreme Court, you can exercise your fair use rights to distributing free software for a fee.
 Please see the Supreme Court case of <a href="https://www.supremecourt.gov/opinions/20pdf/18-956_d18f.pdf">Google LLC v.
 Oracle America, Inc</a> and the <a href="https://www.gnu.org/licenses/gpl-faq.en.html#DoesTheGPLAllowMoney">answer of the GPL</a>

 > “fair use is not just excused by the law, it is wholly authorized by the law.”
 Lenz v.
 Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
 2016).